-I'm not really into music, but two songs pop into my head whenever I play Red Faction: Guerrilla.
-The first is Peter, Paul and Mary's "If I Had A Hammer", a song I sang at "Luke 18", a kind of Catholic summer camp I used to attend:
+I'm not really into music, but two songs pop into my head whenever I play Red Faction: Guerrilla

-I'd hammer out danger I'd hammer out warning I'd hammer out love between my brothers and my sisters All over this land
+If I had a hammer I'd hammer in the morning I'd hammer in the evening All over this land I'd hammer out danger I'd hammer out warning I'd hammer out love between my brothers and my sisters All over this land

 experience.
 You hammer stuff, smash stuff and, on occasion, grab stuff, usually for the purposes of throwing it at other stuff with the intention of blowing said stuff up.
 There's some shooting stuff in there, but really now

 Trying to evaluate the game is like having one of those debates schoolkids have over whose father/superpower/spaceship/console is better, with one kid making a statement and the other grasping to phrase his counterargument as condescendingly as possible.

 Kid B: Damn straight.
-Everything should remind us a lot of Tribes.
+Everything should remind us a lot of Tribes

 In conclusion, I like Red Faction: Guerrilla because it lets me break stuff and feel like Thor.